-The reported works [11]-[21] have considered an ideal hovering condition of a UAV, which is not the case in real-life deployment.
-The operational condition of the UAV is very different from fixed or static infrastructure, as it hovers above ground with sufficient payload.
-The UAV experiences hovering inaccuracy due to various reasons, such as vibration and positioning errors.
-Recently, hovering inaccuracy of a UAV and its impact on the performance of UAV-aided RFET was measured and quantified in [22].
+In the reported works [11]-[21], an ideal hovering condition of the UAV has been considered, which is not the case in real-life deployment.
+The operational condition of a UAV is very different from fixed static infrastructure, as it hovers above ground with sufficient payload.
+A

+UAV experiences hovering inaccuracy due to various reasons, such as vibration and positioning errors.
+Recently, hovering inaccuracy of a UAV and its impact on the performance of UAV-aided RFET was measured and quantified in [22] through field experiments first time in the literature of UAV-aided RFET.
 Due to hovering inaccuracy, a UAV hovers at a position that is a little away from the desired position, leading to localization mismatch (LM).
 It also undergoes rotational motion, leading to orientation mismatch (OM).
 The individual as well as joint effects of these mismatches on UAV-aided RFET performance was analyzed.
-It made the following observations on the effects of UAV hovering inaccuracy: (i) compared to an ideal deployment scenario, a higher transmission power is required for the same RFET performance, (ii) optimum hovering altitude is significantly different, and (iii) compared to OM, the effect of LM is more severe.
+The study in [22] made the following observations on the effects of UAV hovering inaccuracy: (i) Compared to an ideal deployment scenario, a higher transmission power is required for the same RFET performance, (ii) optimum hovering altitude is significantly different, and (iii) compared to OM, the effect of LM is more severe.

 The aforementioned observations reveal that the desired amount of energy is not harvested at IoTDs due to hovering inaccuracy of the UAV.
 The excess transmit power required to achieve the same set of objectives is a critical issue, because the UAV is an energy-limited system.
 Therefore, it is important to devise new strategies for mitigating the effects of hovering inaccuracy so that the energy loss due to this inaccuracy can be minimized in UAV-aided RFET.
-To the best of our knowledge, this is the first work in the literature of UAV-aided RFET where a mitigation strategy to overcome the performance degradation due to hovering inaccuracy is studied.
+To the best of our knowledge, this is the first work in the literature of UAV-aided RFET where a mitigation strategy to overcome the performance degradation due hovering inaccuracy is studied.